Anxiety & Stress

 Complementary and Alternative Medical (CAM) Management of Anxiety

-For the purposes of this section, only nutritional, dietary and herbal supplements and aromatherapy will be reviewed.
+For the purposes of this section, only dietary, nutritional and herbal supplements and aromatherapy will be reviewed.
 It should be noted that research evidence for the following CAM treatments are weak due to a lack of large, well-designed studies.
 While the evidence is encouraging, few agents have strong evidence to recommend their effectiveness.
 With certain caveats, however, for the most part most of these agents are considered safe with only mild side effects likely.
 As with all supplements, it is advised that you discuss their use with your physician prior to self-treatment to review safety and dosing precautions.

 Various amino acids are proposed to be effective in anxiety, largely related to their role as precursors to the biologic formation of different neurotransmitters including dopamine, serotonin, noradrenaline and GABA, all key players in the neurochemistry of anxiety.
+The amino acid glutamate is the principle excitatory neurotransmitter and is also used to make the neurotransmitter gamma-aminobutyric (GABA).
+L-tryptophan and L-tyrosine are precursors for the neurotransmitters, serotonin, dopamine, and norepinephrine.
+The ability of the body to produce these neurotransmitters is directly linked to the levels of these amino acids consumed in the diet.

 L-tryptophan, L-tyrosine and L-phenylalanine